 Skip to contents

-This function fits a HMM to fHMM_data via numerical likelihood maximization.
+This function fits a hidden Markov model via numerical likelihood maximization.

 Usage